JakeLeslie96/module-challenge-intro-to-git/mac.md

 pull = updatint curren branch with new updates from commits, it is the combination of fetch and merge. merge = combining current branch with that of the remote branches
 7. What is a merge conflict? a merge conflict is when you have branches that that have competing commits, that is generally changes on the same lines, or when a file that has been edited by someone, is, in a seperate branch,  deleted by someone.
-8. How do you resolve a merge conflict? you must edit the files and lines in question and keep the code that you want introduced t the final merge.
+8. How do you resolve a merge conflict? you must edit the files and lines in question and keep the code that you want introduced into the final merge.